Experience

 Undergrad.
 Research Assistant

-- Conducted pioneering research on the rolling shutter effect in CMOS cameras, developing analysis and compensation techniques.
+• Conducted early research on the rolling shutter effect in CMOS cameras, developing analysis and compensation techniques.

-- Explored light-field camera design and investigated its visual effects.
+• Explored light-field camera design and its visual effects.

 Education